-The Alovex[®] line comprises Alovex[®] active protection, indicated for the treatment of aphthas and mouth sores, Alovex Dentizione[®], a product specifically created for newborns which provides rapid relief from pain and irritation caused by teething and Alovex[®] Labiale, for the treatment of lip herpes, launched in 2014.
-In the antihaemorrhoids segment the Proctolyn[®] line reinforced its leadership.
+The Alovex® line comprises Alovex® active protection, indicated for the treatment of aphthas and mouth sores, Alovex Dentizione®, a product specifically created for newborns which provides rapid relief from pain and irritation caused by teething and Alovex® Labiale, for the treatment of lip herpes, launched in 2014.

+In the antihaemorrhoids segment the Proctolyn® line reinforced its leadership.

 In the oral care market Dentosan® is a brand well-known both by doctors and pharmacists mainly thanks to the chlorhexidine based mouthwash line which represents a benchmark in the treatment of bacterial plaque.

-The Dentosan[®] line also comprises toothpaste gel and toothbrushes.
-In the decongestant and antihistamine eye drops market, the Imidazyl[®] brand maintains its leading position.
-In the natural eye drops segment the Eumill[®] line consolidates its position thanks to the performance of Eumill Protection[®], the lubricating and moisturizing drops which help to counteract ocular dryness and fatigue, available alongside Eumill[®], the freshening and soothing eye drops.
+The Dentosan® line also comprises toothpaste gel and toothbrushes as well as dental floss.
+In the decongestant and antihistamine eye drops market, the Imidazyl® brand maintains its leading position.
+In the natural eye drops segment the Eumill® line consolidates its position thanks to the performance of Eumill Protection®, the lubricating and moisturizing drops which help to counteract ocular dryness and fatigue, available alongside Eumill®, the freshening and soothing eye drops.
+In 2015 the line was further enhanced by successful the launch of a new multiple dose form without preservatives.

 Recordati also offers an OTC line of cough medicines which comprises Recotuss® Sedativo, syrup and tablets containing dextromethorphan bromide, an effective active principle for the symptomatic treatment of dry cough, and Recofluid®, a fluidifying mucolitic syrup which does not contain saccharose nor glucose and can therefore be administered to diabetics.
-ClismaFleet[®], a rectally administered solution for occasional constipation, marketed as from April 2014, has met with immediate appreciation by clinicians.
+ClismaFleet®, a rectally administered solution for occasional constipation, launched in 2014, has met with immediate appreciation by clinicians.